Alcafam/be_booking/README.md

    Visit `http://127.0.0.1:8000` in your browser to view the project.
 ---

-## Brief Explanation of Approach

-1. **Make It Work First, Then Refactor**:
-   The primary goal during the development was to make the core features functional as quickly as possible.
-This included implementing event booking, basic authentication, and necessary database interactions.
-Once the core features were confirmed to be working, refactoring and optimization were done to ensure maintainability and improve performance.

-2. Some of the best practices used in this project come from previous roles and experiences with Laravel development

----

 ## Notes on Incomplete or Additional Features

 1. Email Confirmation After Booking